andrei-migunov/FYS-Aesthetics-of-Computing/grading.md

 Write a page addressing <b>all</b> of the following:

 a.)
 Do you agree with Sontag that we should think about art in terms of the way we experience it?
-(Optional:) Does Heidegger think that too? b.)
-Describe an aesthetic experience you've had. c.)
+Answer in detail.
+You don't have to agree entirely, or disagree entirely.
+Nuance is good!
+(Optional challenge mode:) How does it relate to Heidegger's views and the phenomenology of art? b.)
+Describe an aesthetic experience you've had.
+Focus on "what was it like?," rather than "does it qualify as art?". c.)
 Describe an 'everyday' aesthetic experience you've had.
+What makes it 'everyday', and what was its aesthetic dimension?

 2. TBD